dimaluz/MetaProxy-Trader/README.md

 Follow the below steps to get started:
 1. Set Up Genymotion Android Emulator: Download and install GenyMotion from their official website.
 Create a virtual device in Genymotion with the desired Android version and specifications.
-Install the MetaTrader app on the virtual device using either the Google Play Store or an
+Install the MetaTrader app on the virtual device using either the Google Play Store or an
 APK file.

 2. Configure MITM Proxy Settings: Install and configure MITM